Drugs and Alcohol and ABI

 Each drug a person uses affects them in some way.
 The interactions of different drugs can also have further adverse affects on health and a person's ability to function and can reduce or interfere with the function of prescribed medications.
 For people with an ABI who may also have changes in their physical, cognitive, social and emotional abilities as a result of an ABI, drug use often exacerbates or further compromises their abilities and also increases their risk of further injury and the development of other complications such as epilepsy or psychosis.

-Alcohol and drug use and abuse is a significant problem in rehabilitation services for people with ABI.
+Alcohol and drug use and misuse is a significant problem in rehabilitation services for people with ABI.
 Studies evaluating post-injury alcohol and drug use following a traumatic brain injury have indicated that people who continue to drink exhibit higher rates of psychiatric disorders and more aggressive behaviour, as well as higher arrest rates, lower return to work rates, and higher referral rates to supported employment services (Kolakowsky-Hayner, Gourley III, Kreutzer, Marwitz , Meade and Cifu 2002).

 The following list of links to various Queensland based and National websites provides links to Drug and Alcohol facts and information on the various Services available to assist with Drug and Alcohol use and abuse.